EpistasisLab/tpot/docs/sources/installing.md

 conda install numpy scipy scikit-learn
 ```

-DEAP, and TQDM (used for verbose TPOT runs) can be installed with `pip`
-via the command:
+DEAP, update_checker, and tqdm (used for verbose TPOT runs) can be installed with `pip` via the command:

 ```Shell
 pip install deap update_checker tqdm
 ```

-Optional: For OS X users who want to use OpenMP-enabled compilers to install XGBoost, gcc-5.x.x can be installed with Homebrew: `brew install gcc --without-multilib`.

 Finally to install TPOT itself, run the following command: